Cookies on this website

 Ludwig Cancer Research annually seeks to recruit exceptional students to join its 4 year DPhil (PhD) Programme.
 Students have the opportunity to contribute to our ground breaking research within a diverse and world-leading environment at the Nuffield Department of Clinical Medicine (NDM), University of Oxford.

 The Ludwig Oxford student community is thriving, comprising approximately 40 DPhil, Masters and visiting students.
 Students have the opportunity to participate in a rich programme of seminars with internal and world-class external speakers hosted by Ludwig Oxford, in addition to the wide range of seminars available within the University of Oxford.
-Monthly journal clubs organised by Parinaz Mehdipour are very well attended and give rise to many stimulating scientific discussions.
+Monthly journal clubs organised by Marketa Tomkova are very well attended and give rise to many stimulating scientific discussions.

 Graduate studies in the Nuffield Department of Medicine